mikepb/go-swim/docs/data-structures.md

 type InternalNode {
     Node
-    SortValue        interface{}   // For the sorting implementation Incarnation      uint32        // Last known incarnation number State            NodeState     // Current state
+    Incarnation      uint32        // Last known incarnation number State            NodeState     // Current state
-    StateLastUpdated time.Time     // Last time the state was updated }
+    StateLastUpdated time.Time     // Last time the state was updated SortValue        interface{}   // For the sorting implementation }
 ```

-`SortValue`: The `SortValue` field is used to cache the Kademlia XOR metric.
-Other sorting implementations may use this field as needed.

 `Incarnation`: A node's incarnation number is a global monotonically increasing integer.
 On joining the group, a node's incarnation number is initialized to `0`.
 It is incremented only when another node suspects it of failure and when a node refutes its failure, with both messages broadcast to the group using the dissemination component.